philippemichel/philippemichel/README.md

 - 🌱 I’m currently learning R
 - 📫 How to reach me <philippe@docteur-michel.fr>

-You will be able to find here the code (mainly R, a little LaTeX, HTML and PHP) of the various studies to which I contribute as data scientist.
+You will be able to find here the code (mainly R and $\LaTeX$, a little HTML and PHP) of the various studies to which I contribute as data scientist.

 Data and results not belonging to me will not be available here.